tdwg/website/content/pages/conferences/2020/index.md

 ### Symposia and panel discussions

 The deadline for proposing a symposium or panel discussion during the week of October 19-23 has already passed.
 See the [list of organized sessions](./session-list/).
-We hope to post a draft schedule in early September, after the abstracts have been reviewed and accepted.

 ### Individual contributions (presentations, e-posters)